furniture materials comparison

 Upholstery: The Most Complex Material Category

-Upholstery is where furniture becomes emotional.
-People choose fabrics based on color and softness, but upholstery performance is highly dependent on weave density, fiber type, and construction.
+Upholstery is where furniture decisions become surprisingly emotional.
+People usually choose fabrics based on color, softness, or how “cozy” a sofa feels in the showroom.
+But in real homes, upholstery performance depends far more on weave density, fiber type, and overall construction than on appearance alone.

 Common upholstery materials include: